Uluru (Ayers Rock)

 Uluru Short Breaks

-Our selection of Short Break tours is suitable for those that looking to explore the rich history and culture of Uluru.
-The Short Break tours offers a variety of 2-day tours to Uluru, which you will have the opportunity to explore indigenous culture, while encountering the beautiful landscape and sunset of Uluru.
-Exploration of the intricacies of this major Australian landmark is better, when it is done over time.
-If you are looking at visiting Uluru, browse below from our selection of short break experiences.
+Our selection of Short Break tours is suitable for those that looking to explore the rich history and culture of Uluru (Ayers Rock) and the surrounding region.
+Our Short Break tours offer a variety of 2-day tours to Uluru, which you will have the opportunity to learn about indigenous customs and traditions, while witnessing the beautiful landscape and sunset over Uluru.
+Exploration of the intricacies of this major Australian landmark is more enjoyable when it is done over time.
+If you are looking at visiting Uluru, browse from our selection of short break experiences below.

-Take in the magnificent beauty of Uluru by passing through the stunning landscape of the West MacDonnell Ranges.
-Walk between the domes of Kata Tjuta, witness Uluru’s mesmerising sunset and sunrise and discover its rich history and culture.
+After being transferred from Ayers Rock Airport to Ayers Rock Resort, you will be able to take in the magnificent beauty of Uluru by passing through the stunning landscape of the West MacDonnell Ranges.
+Walk between the domes of Kata Tjuta and witness Uluru’s mesmerising sunset and sunrise and discover its rich history and culture.

-View the full itinerary of the Uluru Unearthed 2 Day Short Break.
+View the full itinerary of the Uluru and Kings Canyon Unearthed 2 Day Short Break.

 Take in the sights of the marvellous Red Centre.
-Explore the domes of Kata Tjuta and venture into Walpa Gorge.
-Witness an unforgettable sunset and sunrise at Uluru and immerse yourself in ancient Anangu culture on a guided base walk.
+Explore the domes of Kata Tjuta (the Olgas) and venture into Walpa Gorge.
+Witness an unforgettable sunset and sunrise at Uluru and immerse yourself in ancient Anangu culture on a guided walk around the base.

-View the full itinerary of the Uluru Highlights 2 Day Short Break.
+View the full itinerary of the Uluru and Kata Tjuta Highlights 2 Day Short Break.

 Browse more of our tours below to learn about experiencing Uluru with AAT Kings.